 Your body speaks to you.
 Your job is to listen.

-I wanted to see how my body would react to these changes before I spoke about them.
-In no way was I trying to be secretive.
 I wanted to be in a good place both physically and mentally before I shared this change.
-I have no ulterior motive for changing my diet.
+I have no ulterior or financial motive for changing my diet.
 The sole reason I changed my diet was because it was necessary for my health.

 My experience adding in animal products

 Being a compassionate, ethical, environmentally conscious person does not have to be black or white.
-If every single person switched one meat based meal a day to a plant based meal, or swapped cow’s milk with almond or soy, that would greatly help the planet and animals.
 Small changes go a long way and I think it’s important for us to do the best we can when we can.
 I do my best to be as environmentally and ethically conscious as possible while still maintaining my health.